-Italian brothers Pat and Harry Olivieri invented the world famous Philly cheesesteak sandwich and it all started with a hot dog stand in South Philadelphia.
+Italian brothers Pat and Harry Olivieri invented the world-famous Philly cheesesteak sandwich and it all started with a hot dog stand in South Philadelphia.
 As with most genius inventions, the sandwich was initially an experiment.

-A passing by cab driver was offered half a sandwich by Pat Olivieri.
+A passing cab driver was offered half a sandwich by Pat Olivieri.
 The brothers received great feedback from people and were advised to start selling the sandwiches.
-And so began the journey of the Philly Cheesesteak sandwich, originally named Philadelphia Steak Sandwich.
+And so began the journey of the Philly Cheesesteak sandwich, originally named the Philadelphia Steak Sandwich.

 The sandwich gained immediate success.
 The brothers opened a restaurant and named it Pat’s King of Steak.
-The sandwich was so popular that soon restaurants around the city added their own touches like varieties of cheese, bell peppers and mushrooms.
+The sandwich was so popular that soon restaurants around the city added their own touches like varieties of cheese, bell peppers, and mushrooms.

 Originally the sandwich consisted of chopped steak meat and grilled onions, and the bread used was the traditional Italian Amoroso.
-The steak has to be thinly shredded, cooked till brown and scrambled into smaller pieces.
+The steak has to be thinly shredded, cooked till brown, and scrambled into smaller pieces.
 The sandwich, of course, gets its name from the steak meat used and the city it was invented in.

 Where do you get your Philly sandwiches here?

 The steak used, sirloin steak, is deliciously packed with flavor and complemented by creamy cheese.
-The grilled onions and bell peppers were a little under cooked but all in all the sandwich is delicious and definitely recommended.
+The grilled onions and bell peppers were a little undercooked but all in all the sandwich is delicious and definitely recommended.

 The Real Deal at South Street